Laguna Woods, California: Government

+Additionally, in the Orange County Board of Supervisors, Laguna Woods is in the fifth district, represented by Katrina Foley.

-According to the California Secretary of State, as of February 10, 2019, Laguna Woods has 14,027 registered voters.
+According to the Orange County Registrar of Voters, as of May 14, 2025, Laguna Woods has 15,420 registered voters.
 Of those, 5,081 (36.22%) are registered Republicans, 5,041 (35.94%) are registered Democrats, and 3,392 (24.18%) have declined to state a political party/are independents.

+Crime

+Education

+Laguna Woods itself has no public schools.
+The city is located in the Capistrano Unified School District and the Saddleback Valley Unified School District, as well as the South Orange County Community College District.

 Infrastructure

-Emergency services
+Public Safety services

 Fire protection in Laguna Woods is provided by the Orange County Fire Authority with ambulance service by Care Ambulance Service.
 Law enforcement is provided by the Orange County Sheriff's Department.
-Security services are provided by Laguna Woods Village Security.
+Security services within Laguna Woods Village are provided by Laguna Woods Village Security.

+Transportation

+Orange County Transportation Authority operates bus transportation throughout Laguna Woods.

+Water Services

+Water in Laguna Woods is supplied by the Moulton Niguel Water District, which sources its water from the Metropolitan Water District Southern California.
+This water is imported from both the Colorado River and the State Water Project.